abresas/yawn/README.md

     $ make
     $ sudo make install

-Then edit the file that determines which executes your existing window manager (usually ~/.xinitrc) and set it to
+Then edit the file that executes your existing window manager (usually ~/.xinitrc) and set it to execute yawn instead:

     exec /usr/bin/yawn